eirikb/telnet.js/README.md

 telnet.js
 -

-Simple library to aid in development of a simple telnet server
+Library to generate output for a telnet server